-During 2006 we redeemed \$58.5 million principal amount of outstanding Senior Secured Notes and paid prepayment penalties and accrued interest through the redemption date.
-In connection with such redemption, we recorded to loss on early extinguishment of debt, an aggregate of \$8.5 million, consisting of the \$1.8 million unamortized portion of such financing costs, \$0.6 million of unamortized discount on the Senior Secured Notes and the \$6.1 million prepayment penalties required by the Indenture in connection with such redemption.
+During 2006, we redeemed or repurchased through an "Excess Cash Flow Offer" a total of \$58.5 million principal amount of our previously outstanding senior secured notes and paid prepayment penalties and accrued interest through the redemption or repurchase date.
+In connection with such redemption and repurchase, we recorded to loss on early extinguishment of debt, an aggregate of \$8.5 million, consisting of the \$1.8 million unamortized portion of such financing costs, \$0.6 million of unamortized discount on the senior secured notes and the \$6.1 million prepayment penalties required by the indenture in connection with such redemption and repurchase.